observational-dev/oawiki/.github/ISSUE_TEMPLATE/inaccuracy.md

 ---
-name: Content Change
+name: Inaccuracy Noticed!
-about: Suggest a change to content on the wiki
+about: The wiki has an inaccuracy.
 title: ""
 labels: ""
 assignees: ""
 ---

-**Is your feature request related to a specific page?.**
+**Which page is this on?**
-Please provide a link to the content you'd like changed.
+Please provide a link to the offending page.

-**Describe the change you'd like.**
+**What does it currently say?**

+> [paste the problematic bit here]

+**Why is it wrong?**
-A clear and concise description of what you want to be changed.
+A clear and concise description - for technical bits, consider citing a source.

+**Optional - proposed fix**
+What you'd say instead.